mcgurk/Raspberry-Amiga-Emulation/README.md

 Without this controller button mappings can be anything.
 You can check that setting is working by going Amiberry Custom controls -menu.
 Right side of Input device there is \[R\] if setting is working.
 If it is not working, there is \[N\].

 ## Video output settings
 Raspberry Pi default output is most of time 60Hz.
 It detects it from television/monitor automatically.
 It is important to get 50Hz output.
 Other thing is that some televisions do overscan for so called CEA-modes.
 I have LG UJ750V and it overscans way too much, so I have to use DMT-modes.
 I use 1440x1050@50Hz DMT-mode.
+Mode affects also to black and white levels: RGB limited (16-235) for CEA, RGB full (0-255) for DMT.

 Edit /boot/config.txt (ssh to RetroPie (pi:raspberry) and give command sudo `nano /boot/config.txt`.